DravenTec/Twitch-Stream-Recorder/README.md

 	- Set OAUTH URL To http://localhost:3000 as Category use Application Integration
 8) Download tsr.py and edit self.root_path = "YOUR_RECORDER_FOLDER": `nano tsr.py`
 9) Run with `python3 tsr.py -u STREAMERNAME`
+	- Example: `python3 tsr.py - u diedoni` By default, recording is done with the best quality

-Optional: tsrcontrol can also be used for administration.
+	- Optional: [tsrcontrol](https://github.com/DravenTec/tsrcontrol) can also be used for administration.